List of Hollyoaks characters introduced in 2001: Les Hunter

+Leslie "Les" Hunter, played by John Graham Davies, made his first appearance on 26 April 2001.

 Lee Hunter

-Lee Hunter is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Alex Carter.
+Lee Hunter, played by Alex Carter, made his first appearance on 4 July 2001.
 The youngest son of Les (John Graham Davies) and Sally Hunter (Katherine Dow Blyton), he made his first on-screen appearance on 13 May 2001.
 The character was described as "wayward", a "cheeky chap" and a "wheeler dealer".
 Carter announced his decision to quit the serial in 2005 to have more free time, filming his departure scenes in October 2005 and departed on-screen 23 December 2005.

 Carter returned to Hollyoaks as a full-time character in September 2010, reintroduced by series producer Paul Marquess, although his comeback scenes aired in internet spin-off Hollyoaks: Freshers.
 Upon his return, the character has been described as "a tool", "confident" and "arrogant".
 In May 2011 it was announced Carter had quit again, in order to pursue other projects.